-- Warning devices or procedures may be needed to effectively warn people indoors. - The sound output of sirens is capable of causing permanent hearing damage.
-To prevent excessive exposure, carefully plan siren placement, post warnings, and restrict access to areas near sirens.
-Review and comply with any local or state noise control ordinances as well as OSHA noise exposure regulations and guidelines.
+• The sound output of the Informer100 Speaker is capable of causing permanent hearing damage.
+To prevent excessive exposure, carefully plan placement, post warnings, and restrict access to areas near sirens.

 After installation, service, or maintenance, test the system to confirm that it is operating properly.
 Test the system regularly to confirm that it will be operational in an emergency.